Ch. 002 - Despise strife

 “Oh no, no, Alé, you don’t want them to do that.
 If they did, you’d be a bastard and you’d never get to be King.”
 So much for that idea.
 “Something else you should know before you try to stop them from fighting,” Kynna said.
 “They like to fight.”

 “Like to?
 Why?”
 That was the absolute antithesis of the Delphic Maxims, which they were paying my pedagogue well to teach me, because they were sacred.
-My father and his army had once fought as a ritual for Apollo, with wreathes on their helmets, my grandmother had told me; had he forgotten?
+My father and his army had once fought as a ritual for Apollo, all with wreaths on their helmets, my grandmother had told me; had he forgotten?

 “I don’t know, but they do.
 I’ll show you—here, ride on my back again.”
 Careful to put her hands under my thighs more than my rear, she carried me back to the royal bedchamber door, which was now closed.
 “Shh, treasure.
 Listen.”